Mary Elizabeth Wilson Sherwood: Career

 Sherwood's literary work included correspondence with eminent men and women abroad, and many contributions to the Atlantic Monthly, Harper's Bazaar, Scribner's Magazine, Appletons' Journal, the New York Tribune, The New York Times, the New York World, and Frank Leslie's Weekly.
 For years, she was a correspondent for the Boston Traveller.
 Her work in journals, from Maine to Oregon, would fill many volumes.
 Among her published books were The Sarcasm of Destiny (New York, 1877); Home Amusements (1881); Amenities of Home (1881); A Transplanted Rose (1882); Manners and Social Usages (1884); Royal Girls and Royal Courts (Boston, 1887); and Sweet Brier (Boston, 1889).
-She wrote many poems, to which she signed the initials, "M. E. W. S.", and translated some poems from European languages.
+She wrote many poems, to which she signed the initials, M.E.W.S., and translated some poems from European languages.
 She contributed some 300 short stories to various magazines and newspapers, many of which appeared anonymously.

 For years, Sherwood traveled extensively in Europe.
 There, she formed the acquaintance of Queen Victoria, and had three interviews with Margherita of Savoy, the Queen of Italy.
 Among her many testimonials of recognition abroad, she was decorated with the insignia of Officier d'Academie, an honor conferred by the French Minister of Public Instruction on persons who distinguished themselves in literary pursuits.
 It is said to be the first time this decoration was conferred upon an American woman.

 In 1883, the Sherwoods experienced financial losses which forced them to sell their home and furnishings in New York City.

 In 1885, Sherwood gave readings in her home in aid of the Mount Vernon Fund, and they became so popular, that she continued them for several years, giving the proceeds to charity, realizing over US$10,000 in that way.
 Her readings comprised essays on travel, literature and history.

-Sherwood served as president of "Causeries", a literary gathering of distinguished New York women and was a member of several benevolent societies.
+Sherwood served as president of Causeries, a literary gathering of distinguished New York women, and she was a member of several benevolent societies.

 In Sherwood's parlors hung the original drawings and paintings of her two artist sons.
 One was by Samuel, of his brother Philip, taken just before Philip's death; several were by Philip.
 In his name, Sherwood contributed to the funds of the Home for the Destitute Blind, the St. Joseph's Hospital, the Kindergarten for the Blind, the Woman's Exchange, the New York Diet Kitchen, the Manhattan Hospital and Dispensary, the Home of St. Elizabeth and various other schemes to care for children.
 She did much to advance literature and science in New York City.

 She died suddenly at the Hotel Majestic, on Central Park West, between 71st and 72nd streets in Manhattan on September 12, 1903, aged 76.